Home Pricing Strategies for Sellers

 After the 14-21 day listing period of a home, the property tends to go stale and buyers will disregard it.
 New listings come up, yours gets overlooked, and there is often a stigma that something is wrong with a house that hasn’t sold quickly.
 There’s ample evidence out there that proves that properties that sit on the market because they are priced too high usually end up getting a lower price than they would have, had they priced at market value in the beginning.

-If you’d overpriced a home and it’s been on the market for longer than the average days on market for similar homes in your area, you’ve almost completely removed your chances at multiple offers.
+If you’ve overpriced a home and it’s been on the market for longer than the average days on market for similar homes in your area, you’ve almost completely removed your chances at multiple offers.
 Most buyers will think that if they do put an offer in, that they can negotiate the price and low ball you.
-If you don’t receive any offers after an entire month, then you should be repositioning your home in the market.
+If you don’t receive any offers after the average days on market for comparable homes, then you should consider repositioning your home in the market.

 If you’re living in a home and selling it, it can be a lot of work to always keep it clean and ready to show at a moment’s notice.
 No strong cooking smells [which usually means consistently eating out], doing your bed every morning, washing all the dishes before you go to work, cleaning the countertops….
 The list goes on and on and it gets old really fast.

-Wondering about how to price your home to get the most PROFIT out of your sale?
+Want to know more about home pricing strategies that’s best for your home or market?
 Reach out to us for a FREE market evaluation & pricing consultation by calling 604-765-0376.
 Prefer text?
-604-319-0200. or email email@example.com to start a conversation.
+604-319-0200. or email [email protected] to start a conversation.

 OTHER POSTS YOU MIGHT BE INTERESTED IN…